-- Instances where the provider becomes aware of an allegation of abuse, neglect, or exploitation, but did not make the report to APS or CPS because the report had already been made and the alleged perpetrator is not a provider or DDP staff, should be submitted as a non-critical incident.
+- Instances where the provider becomes aware of an allegation of abuse, neglect, or exploitation, but did not make the report and the alleged perpetrator is not a provider or DDP staff, should be submitted as a non-critical incidents.
 This includes when a person is receiving targeted case management-only services.

-- Instances where a mandatory reporter, who is a provider or DDP staff member, makes a report of suspected abuse, neglect, or exploitation to APS/CPS, but the alleged perpetrator is not a provider or DDP staff, should be submitted as critical incidents.
+- Instances where a mandatory reporter, who is a provider or DDP staff member, makes a report of suspected abuse, neglect, or exploitation to APS/CPS, but the alleged perpetrator is not a provider or DDP staff, should be submitted as non-critical incidents.
 This includes when a person is receiving targeted case management-only services.

-- Instances when a provider is notified of an allegation of abuse, neglect, or exploitation and the alleged perpetrator is a provider staff, must be reported as a critical incident and investigated by the provider.
+- Instances when a provider is notified of an allegation of abuse, neglect, or exploitation and the alleged perpetrator is a provider, must be reported as a critical incident and investigated by the provider.
 To report the incident, the provider needs, at a minimum, the following information:

-- Date of incident;
+- o Date of incident;

 - What action occurred;

-- Victim; and
+- o Victim; and

-- Alleged perpetrator.
+- o Alleged perpetrator.